gfalcone/serveml/docs/index.md

-# mlserve
+# serveml

-`mlserve` is a Python library that helps you package your Machine Learning model easily into a REST API.
+`serveml` is a Python library that helps you package your Machine Learning model easily into a REST API.

-The idea behind `mlserve` is to define a set of generic endpoints to make predictions easily !
+The idea behind `serveml` is to define a set of generic endpoints to make predictions easily !

 ## Philosophy